-The Witches Falls and Witches Chase Tracks are entered from the picnic area on the Main Western Road on Mount Tamborine.
-Witches falls (3.1 km) is a circuit track returning to the car park and picnic area, the Witches Chase track (2.7 km return) is an extension on from the falls lookout and exits at Witches Chase so is usually walked back along the same path rather than returning along the road.
+The Witches Chase track (2.7 km return) is an extension from the falls lookout and exits at Witches Chase so is usually walked back along the same path rather than returning along the road.

 The walks are classified as moderate difficulty.
-The paths are safe and well formed unless there has been heavy rain but they are step in parts as you climb down the mountain to the valley floor and back up again to the top of the falls, then back up to the carpark area.
+The paths are safe and well-formed unless there has been heavy rain but they steep in parts as you climb down the mountain to the valley floor and back up again to the top of the falls, then back up to the car park area.

-The Witches Falls National Park was the first National Park in Queensland, it was established in 1908 and is believed to the the third oldest in the world after Yellowstone in the USA and the Sydney Royal National Park.
+The Witches Falls National Park was the first National Park in Queensland, it was established in 1908 and is believed to be the third oldest in the world after Yellowstone in the USA and the Sydney Royal National Park.
 It is an easily accessed area of the Gold Coast hinterland about an hour from either Brisbane or the Gold Coast with good roads in and out.
-It’s conveniences makes it particularly popular with locals on weekends.
+Its convenience makes it particularly popular with locals on weekends.

 We tend to walk the track clockwise spending time down on the valley floor earlier in the day, I don’t personally think there’s much difference in difficulty as you have to walk down and back up either way but I think the general view is that anti-clockwise around the loop is easier going down the steps and up the more sloped track coming back.